johnktaylor/user_repository_service/README.md

     ```
 3. **Configure Settings:**
     - Create a `settings.yml` file by copying the provided `template_for_settings.yml` and updating it with your database, cryptographic, and RabbitMQ configurations.
+    - **Note:** Verify that your cryptographic key paths and RabbitMQ details are correct.
+Integration tests should be executed only in a non-production environment.
 4. **Generate Cryptographic Keys:**
     To generate all required cryptographic keys, run:
     ```bash